 Summer school is offered to identified students in grades K -12 to:

-Summer school locations are usually alternated between Aikin and Justiss for grades K-4 and between Crockett and PJH for grades 5-8.
-Grades 9-12 summer school is held at PHS.
+Summer school locations are held at Aikin OR Justiss for grades K-4 and PK-K bilingual students.
+Crockett serves students in grades 5-6 and PJH teaches students grades 7-8.
+Grades 9-12 summer school is held at PHS for both credit recovery and EOC Prep.

 Supplemental Counseling Services